-Informing Families is a resource provided by the Washington State Developmental Disabilities Council, in collaboration with the Developmental Disabilities Administration and other partners throughout the state.
+Informing Families is a resource provided by the Washington State Developmental Disabilities Council, in partnership with the Developmental Disabilities Administration.
 We offer trusted news and information to individuals and families that empowers them to be active participants in planning and building a network of support and opportunities.

 Our advisory committee is composed of family members and representatives of DDA and other agencies.
 They ensure that the issues we follow are relevant to the needs and interests of individuals and families—not just today, but into tomorrow, by offering tools and tips on planning for the future.